An official website of the State of Oregon

 You are here:

 Early life experiences greatly influence a person's physical, social, emotional, adaptive, linguistic and cognitive health.
-In early childhood, responsive and nurturing relationships support social-emotional health and resiliency, while trauma or neglect may cause lifelong negative effects on psychological functioning, academic progress, and physical health.
+In early childhood, responsive and nurturing relationships support social-emotional health and resiliency.
+Meanwhile, trauma or neglect may cause lifelong negative effects on psychological functioning, academic progress, and physical health.

-CPP is for children aged birth through 6 years who have experienced trauma such as maltreatment, sexual abuse, sudden loss of a loved one, or exposure to domestic violence.
+CPP is for children aged birth through 6 years who have experienced trauma.
+Trauma can include maltreatment, sexual abuse, sudden loss of a loved one, or exposure to domestic violence.

 Since 2014, the Oregon Health Authority and Greater Oregon Behavioral Health, Inc. (GOBHI) have funded CPP training for thirty-one agencies statewide, including: